-- In order to understand our data, we will assume that there is a generative process (a model) that creates/describes the data. - The model is described by a set of parameters, and we will try to find the parameters (model) that best fits the data. - Models of different complexity can be defined, but we will assume that our model is a distribution from which data points are sampled - Example: the data is the height of all adults in Greece - In most cases, a single distribution is not good enough to describe all data points: different parts of the data follow a different distribution - Example: the data is the height of all adults and children in Greece - We need a mixture model - Different distributions correspond to different clusters in the data.
+- In order to understand our data, we will assume that there is a generative process (a model) that creates/describes the data, and we will try to find the model that best fits the data. - Models of different complexity can be defined, but we will assume that our model is a distribution from which data points are sampled - Example: the data is the height of all people in Greece - In most cases, a single distribution is not good enough to describe all data points: different parts of the data follow a different distribution - Example: the data is the height of all people in Greece and China - We need a mixture model - Different distributions correspond to different clusters in the data.